tusharkini/Virus_propogation_model/README.md

     ```bash
     $ python main.py
     ```
     This will create a series of images in the `results` folder.
-These plot names are self explainatory in nature.
+These plot names are self explanatory in nature.

 ## Authors